Premiership of Gordon Brown: Foreign policy

-Diplomatic relationship with the US
+Diplomatic relationship with the United States

 There was widespread speculation on the nature of the UK's relationship with the US under Brown's government.
 Brown's close aide Douglas Alexander said in a Washington D.C speech, "In the 21st century, strength should be measured on what we can build together ... we need to demonstrate by our deeds, words and our actions that we are internationalist, not isolationist, multilateralist, not unilateralist, active and not passive, and driven by core values, consistently applied, not special interests".
 This was widely reported as both a policy shift and a message to the US.

 However, Downing Street's spokesman strongly denied the suggestion that Alexander was trying to distance Britain from US foreign policy and show that Britain would not necessarily, in Tony Blair's words, stand "shoulder to shoulder" with George W. Bush over future military interventions.
 The spokesman said, "I thought the interpretation that was put on Douglas Alexander's words was quite extraordinary.
 To interpret this as saying anything at all about our relationship with the U.S. is nonsense."

 Brown personally clarified his position.
 He said, "We will not allow people to separate us from the United States of America in dealing with the common challenges that we face around the world.
 I think people have got to remember that the relationship between Britain and America and between a British prime minister and an American president is built on the things that we share, the same enduring values about the importance of liberty, opportunity, the dignity of the individual.
 I will continue to work, as Tony Blair did, very closely with the American administration."

 European Union

 Brown continued to be dogged by controversy about not holding a referendum on the EU Treaty of Lisbon.
 On the morning of 13 December 2007, Foreign Secretary David Miliband stood in for Brown at the official signing ceremony in Lisbon of the EU Reform Treaty, which was attended by all other European heads of government.
 At the time, Brown was appearing before the Liaison Committee; he went to Portugal to sign the treaty that afternoon.
 Brown was criticised by opponents on both sides of the House and in the press.
 His critics said that neither Brown nor Labour had a mandate to ratify the treaty without public consent.
 Conservative leader David Cameron pointed to Labour's 2005 manifesto, which had pledged to give the British public a referendum on the original EU Constitution.
 Brown said the Treaty differed on significant points from the Constitution and was no longer a constitution but an ordinary treaty, and as such did not require a referendum.
+Most notably the Supremacy Clause was removed and replaced with a substantially weaker declaration.
 He also responded with plans for a lengthy debate on the topic and stated that he believed the document to be too complex to be decided by referendum.